Beyond the Black Box: Identifiable Interpretation and Control in Generative Models via Causal Minimality: Identifiable Representations under Causal Minimality

+\paragraph{Implications for text-to-image diffusion models.} Theorem~\ref{thm:vision_identification} underscores that the \emph{sparsity constraint \eqref{eq:sparsity_constraint} is pivotal for identifying true visual concepts}.
 In practice, this constraint is instantiated through a two-step process: 1) Level-specific concept learning: We train $K$-sparse SAEs on features at the specific timesteps defined in Section~\ref{sec:formulation}.
 This approximates the sparsity condition required by Theorem~\ref{thm:vision_identification}.
 2) Cross-level causal discovery: We then apply causal discovery algorithms (e.g., PC~\citep{spirtes2001causation}) across these sparse features to construct the hierarchical graph, validating that the learned representations align with the theoretical identification guarantees.